7igma/afewmore/README.txt

 Bryana Atkinson

+Commentary of Teamwork:
+	-We originally split up work so that Steve was parsing the original command and starting the instance, while I would figure out how to transfer the directory.
+Parsing the command ended up being harder than we thought and sending the directory ended up being easier than we thought, so we changed it.
+Steve worked on parsing the original command and any other necessary features/problems that came up.
+I worked on creating the instances, finding their DNS, and transferring the directory.
 Commentary on Program:
 	-Our program was written using C. We chose this language because it was the only language that we had experience in using to execute commands programatically.
 We ended up doing a lot more string parsing and manipulation than we originally